Marciaiamazi1/Case-Ifood/case/Contexto Geral.md

 # 🧾 Contexto Geral do Projeto – Case iFood

-Este documento descreve o contexto, os objetivos e as análises desenvolvidas no case técnico do iFood.
+Este documento descreve o contexto, os objetivos e as análises desenvolvidas no case.

 ---